-- An estimated 259,000 jobs would be served by the project, which corresponds to a High rating according to FTA benchmarks.
-Average population density across all station areas is 9,000 persons per square mile, corresponding to a Medium rating.
+- Average population density across all station areas is 9,000 persons per square mile, which corresponds to a Medium rating according to FTA benchmarks.
+An estimated 259,000 jobs would be served by the project, which corresponds to a High rating.
 In the central business district (CBD), daily parking fees average \$20, which rates as High.
-The proportion of LBAR housing in the project corridor compared to the proportion throughout all of Allegheny County is 1.64, which rates Medium. - Station areas in the CBD and Oakland are typically high-density commercial and commercial/institutional in character, and together, these two neighborhoods contain the majority of Pittsburgh's jobs.
-Station areas outside of these two neighborhoods contain single-family, multifamily and mixed-use developments. - Existing development along the entire line is predominantly urban in character, with dense, walkable street grids sectioned out based on the city's sloping elevation.
-Sidewalks are present throughout just about every street, including smaller, residential side streets.
+The ratio of station area to county LBAR housing is 1.64, corresponding to a Medium rating. - Station areas in the CBD and Oakland are typically high-density commercial and institutional (mainly university buildings) in character, and together, these two neighborhoods contain the majority of Pittsburgh's jobs.
+Station areas outside of these two neighborhoods contain single-family, multi-family and mixed-use developments. - Existing development along the entire line is predominantly urban in character, with dense, walkable street grids sectioned out based on the city's sloping elevation.
+Sidewalks are present on most streets, including smaller, residential side streets.